Why You Need to Plan Your Business Growth

 Assess your situation

 Trend analysis – employs business data gathered over the course of time to establish patterns of consistent results or trends.

 Webinars (web-based seminars) – offer you useful information that will assist in the development of your business skills.

 Set clear goals

-- achievable – check your objective is something you have the time and resources to meet
+- achievable – Make sure your goal is something you can achieve given the amount of time and money you have.

-- relevant – Be sure that your goals will lead to an increase in profit drivers and improve some part of your business
+- relevant – Be sure that your goals will lead to an increase in profit drivers and will improve some aspect of your company.

-- timely – set a specific date for completion.
+- timely – Determine a definite end date for the project.

 After you have your goals written out, you should rank them in order of importance to choose which ones you should work on first.

 Identify strategies for achieving your goals.

-You might want to think about using the services of a business professional, such as a professional trainer, a contractor or a business adviser, depending on the objectives that you’re attempting to accomplish with your company.
+You might want to think about hiring the services of a business professional, such as a professional trainer, a contractor, or a business adviser, depending on the objectives that you’re attempting to accomplish with your company.

 Develop a plan for implementing your strategies

-- a time frame – how long a task will take to complete as well as start and finish dates
+- a time frame – how much time it will take to accomplish a task in addition to the beginning and ending dates

-- responsibilities – assign accountability for each step, so everyone knows exactly what you expect of them and who is responsible for ensuring the work is done
+- responsibilities – assign responsibility for each individual action, ensuring that everyone is aware of exactly what is expected of them and who is accountable for ensuring that the work is completed.

-- resources – list budget, staff or supplies needed to complete each action
+- resources – the budget, staff, and supplies required to finish each action should be listed.

-- a desired outcome – state how you will know that the action has been completed.
+- a desired outcome –indicate how you will determine that the action has been finished successfully.

 Measure the results